eaitae/CSharpIntermediate/README.md

 DbCommand.
 Design a class called DbCommand for executing an instruction against the database

-OBS: Those are just the exercises "basic idea", not the full structions :) just so you can understand the codes
+OBS: Those are just the exercises "basic ideas", not the full structions :) just so you can understand the codes